Miltonly/Streets/Laking Terrace

 What's nearby

-Laking Terrace sits within a five-minute drive of several daily anchors.
-The Canadian Superstore and Walmart Milton are both close by, along with FreshCo and Sobeys for grocery options.
-Milton District Hospital is six minutes by car.
-For recreation, Centennial Park and Rotary Park are each six minutes away, offering sports fields, playgrounds, and walking trails.
-Milton Community Park is a ten-minute walk, making it the closest green space for a quick outing.
+Laking Terrace is within a five-minute drive of several grocery options, including Canadian Superstore and Walmart.
+Milton District Hospital is six minutes away by car.
+Several parks are close, though none are within easy walking distance.
+Centennial Park and Rotary Park are each about six minutes by car.
+Milton Community Park is a ten-minute walk, the only park within comfortable walking range.

 The market right now